Physics-informed neural network (PINN) modeling of charged particle multiplicity using the two-component framework in heavy-ion collisions: A comparison with data-driven neural networks: Result and discussions

-The comparison between PINN and purely data-driven models is performed using limited Zr+Zr data to evaluate how much data is sufficient for effective training.
+The comparison between PINN and purely data-driven NNs is performed using limited Zr+Zr data to evaluate how much data is sufficient for effective training.
 Corresponding evaluation matrices are tabulated in Table~II.
 For training and testing, only 500 data points are used on an 80–20\% train-test split.
 A batch size of 10 is employed and the value of $\lambda$ is taken as $0.1$.
-We tested the model with and without physics for 10 epochs, and the results clearly indicate that incorporating physical constraints provides a distinct advantage, especially when the model is trained with limited data.
-The loss curve for this is plotted in Fig. 4.
+We tested the neural-network with and without physics for 10 epochs.
+Table II shows a consistent improvement across all three metrics when physics constraints are incorporated.
+The loss curve for this is plotted in Fig. 4, where the physics loss remains above the data loss throughout training.
+Notably, even this partial enforcement of the physics-based loss is sufficient to yield measurably better predictions than the purely data-driven network.
+This suggest that, the physics term provides a useful regularization effect in the limited-data regime.

-The model trained on Zr+Zr collisions is evaluated on Ru+Ru and Au+Au data to assess generalizability.
-We trained it with one million Zr data points with a physics weight of $\lambda = 0.1$ over $100$ epochs.
+The neural-networks trained on Zr+Zr collisions are evaluated on Ru+Ru and Au+Au data to assess generalizability.
+We trained separate PINNs, with physics weights $\lambda = 0.1$ and $\lambda = 1.0$, as well as a purely data-driven neural network, all on one million Zr+Zr events over 100 epochs.
 Testing datasets of 1000 events each are taken from Ru+Ru and Au+Au collisions.
-The PINN model predicted Ru's $N_{\text{ch}}$ with high accuracy as it is an isobar of Zr (as shown in Fig. 5).
-We further evaluated the model on Au data, which was completely absent during the training process, serving as a fully unseen test set.
+The purely data-driven neural network, without physics-based constraint, predicts the Ru's $N_{\text{ch}}$ with high accuracy, as it is an isobar of Zr (as shown in Fig. 5).
+We further evaluated the trained networks on Au data, which was completely absent during the training process, serving as a fully unseen test set.
 In Fig. 6, the predicted $N_{\text{ch}}$ of Au is shown for three different conditions, namely (a) without physics constraints, (b) with PINN ($\lambda = 0.1$), and (c) with PINN ($\lambda = 1.0$).
-Without physics-based loss, the model underpredicts around $N_{\text{ch}}$ = $400$.
-That shows that the purely data-driven model is poor at predicting unknown $N_{\text{ch}}$.
-Meanwhile, with physics imposed, the model predicts better for Au+Au data.
-The prediction accuracy improves for $\lambda = 1.0$ compared to $\lambda = 0.1$, as the former predicts higher $N_{\text{ch}}$ values that are not present in the Zr's training dataset.
-So, despite being trained on Zr+Zr data with a fixed hard-scattering fraction ($x$), the PINN is successful in reproducing the charged-particle multiplicity trends in Au+Au collisions.
-This explains that the model has learned the Glauber-type scaling law and can generalize the learned physical relation across collision systems.
+Without physics-based loss, the neural-network starts underpredicting around $N_{\mathrm{ch}} \approx 500$.
+This indicates that the purely data-driven NN is poor at unknown systems.
+Meanwhile, with physics imposed in training, the model predicts better for Au+Au data.
+The prediction accuracy improves for $\lambda = 1.0$ compared to $\lambda = 0.1$, as the former predicts higher $N_{\text{ch}}$ values (till $N_{\mathrm{ch}} \approx 1100$) that are not present in the Zr's training dataset.